About

 Paul Reyes, Editor, Virginia Quarterly Review

-Julia Turner, Deputy Managing Editor, Los Angeles Times
+Julia Turner, Senior Vice President, Content Business Strategy, Los Angeles Times

 The executive director of ASME is Sidney Holt.
 The director of operations is Nina Fortuna.